davetgerrard/GenomicLayers/README.md

 ### Notes (reverse chronological)

+__2017-01-26__

+Progress has stalled since I gave a talk in mid-December and was snowed under with real work.
+If this is ever to see the light of day, I need to prioritise and get it out there.
+Unlikely to get funding for secret code, but if I get some people using it, I may get some papers.
+In which case, need to give it a name, move over to github, add a proper licence and start documenting.

+#### Altered priorities:-

+ - publish as github package (with devtools installation possible)
+ - increase useability with Roxygen2 docs (how do these work in github install?
+ 	* user manual and/or vignette.
+ - focus on ease of getting started and running simulations
+ - import of 'known' binding factors more important than optimisation routines.
+TFBS import functions, transfer/load TFBS datasets.
+ - re-runnning stochastic simulations will still be required.
+ - leave in the optimisation where possible.

+Prospectve names:-

+ - epiSeq - used already
+ - predictFromSequence - too long, and wrong
+ - pfs   - meaningless
+ - GenomicLayers - not taken, sounds like GenomicRanges etc.
+ 	* Tagline: Simple, sequence-based simulation of epi-genomes.

 __2016-12-09__

 Re-specified the blank model for CpG to use empty string in DNA pattern.
 Added clause to matchBindingFactor to return whole chromosoome as a hit if length of DNAstring pattern is 0.
 Now matchBindingFactor() returns a hit the full length of the chromosome.